WLOD (AM)

-WLOD (1140 AM), is a radio station broadcasting from Loudon, Tennessee, just southwest of Knoxville, and was formerly owned by Blount Broadcasting Corporation.
-On October 14, 2021, at 15:30, began operating under a Local Marketing Agreemnt with Radio Loudon LLC.
+WLOD (1140 AM), a radio station broadcasting from Loudon, Tennessee, just southwest of Knoxville, was formerly owned by Blount Broadcasting Corporation.
+On October 14, 2021, at 15:30, it began operating under a local marketing agreement with Radio Loudon LLC.
 Radio Loudon LLC then became the licensee on March 22, 2022.
-WLOD began airing Scott Shannon's True Oldies Channel on April 1, 2022 at Midnight.
+At midnight, WLOD began airing Scott Shannon's True Oldies Channel on April 1, 2022.